Staff of the University of Tartu Centre for Arts

-Lauri Kärk is the Assistant (0.4 p) who teaches the courses of film art history.
-He is also a film historian and critic.
+Lauri Kärk (0.5) teaches courses on film art history.
+He is a film historian and critic.
 In addition to the long tradition of film courses at the University of Tartu, he has also taught at the Tallinn University (BFM), the Estonian Academy of Music and Theatre, and at the Tartu Art College.

 lauri.kark [ät] ut.ee

 Lilian Langsepp has been a lecturer at the university since 1995, and she also works as a teacher at the Heino Eller Music School (harp, counterpoint).
 She is a member of the Estonian Music Society, the Association of Estonian Professional Musicians, the Estonian Harpsichord Fellowship and the Pallas Art Society.
 Since the foundation of the Tartu Early Music Festival "Orient et Occident" in 1996 to the present, she is the consultant, co-author of many materials and editor of the publications.
 Lilian Langsepp is also a doctoral student in philosophy, focusing on the philosophical analysis of perception of music.
-She teaches several courses in the field of music at the Centre for Arts: Singing Class based on Gregorian Chant and Themes in the Music of Asian Cultures.
+She teaches several courses in the field of music at the Centre for Arts.

 lilian.langsepp [ät] gmail.com